Project examples supported by the Natural Capital Financing Facility (NCFF) include:

 White pelicans, Pelecanus onocrotalus, Danube delta rewilding area, Romania

 The SLM Silva Fund is a specialised fund focusing on sustainable forestry in Ireland.
 The strategy of the fund is to acquire semi-mature plantations and to transition these forests to ‘Continuous Cover Forestry’ or ‘Close to Nature’ management, an alternative to the widely-used single-species clear fell-replant system.
 Continuous Cover Forestry maintains permanent forest cover and promotes a mixed forest structure.
 It is a commercially viable management model which promotes biodiversity, soil health and landscape value.
 The fund has now reached its first close and is initiating its investment period.

-This operation consists in on-lending EUR 15m to the Croatian Bank for Reconstruction and Development (HBOR) through a so-called ‘multi beneficiary investment loan’.
+This operation consists of on-lending EUR 15m to the Croatian Bank for Reconstruction and Development (HBOR) through a so-called ‘multi beneficiary investment loan’.
 HBOR, with its special local expertise and understanding of the Croatian market, will provide smaller loans to projects investing into the area of conservation, restoration and nature-based adaptation, such as eco-tourism, sustainable agriculture and forestry or green infrastructure for cities.
-The operation is in particular expected to contribute to the development of the high number of Natura2000 areas in Croatia.
+The operation is particularly important in Croatia given its rich biodiversity and significant contribution to the Natura 2000 network.

 “Nature is essential for our lives, and our economy.
 The rewilding Europe project will be the first of many that the Natural Capital Financing Facility will assist in our plans to create rural jobs and protect nature”

 Karmenu Vella, European Commissioner for Environment, Maritime Affairs and Fisheries